ahmadajmi/rtl-article/README.md

 .button { background-image: url(images/arror-left.png); }
 ```

-A very good trick I experienced before is how to add an image with a specefic direction as a CSS background, from the code above we will create two images `arror-left.png` and `arror-right.png` and then in the Sass code the variable will be changed between `left` and `right`.
+A good trick I experienced before is how to add an image with a specefic direction as a CSS background, from the code above we will create two images `arror-left.png` and `arror-right.png` and then in the Sass code the variable will be changed between `left` and `right`.

 ## Server Side Setup

 For more flexibility working on multilingual projects, configuring the server side to provide some variables to use in templates will be super important.

-What we need from the server side is to define a very similar variables like we did with Sass but this time they will be used inside templates or views.
-Every backend solution should provide a way to create theses variables and pass them in views.
+What we need from the server side is to define a similar variables like we did with Sass but this time we will use them inside templates or views.
+Every back-end solution should provide a way to create theses variables and pass them in views.
 Variables like `def-float` and `def-direction`.

 Setting server side configuration will enable us to switch between the generated CSS files for the detected direction.